opensource-force/osf-blog/content/posts/you_are_not_a_number/part_13/index.md

 and so on.

-The places are third places.
+These places are third places.
 Your home is the first place, your job the second place, and your third place is where you go for your community.
 Instagram is not your community.